Kaliguth/kali-shell-project/README.md

 It collects the current username, host name and location path of the user running the program and prints them in order and color of the original unix terminal.</br>

+This function is used in the `main` function to print the start of the command line.

 </br>

 ### Get input from user